 1 and 1/2 cups approx icing sugar (powder sugar)

 2 tbsp cornstarch

-Before you start anything, line your pan with wax paper, and dust it with 1 tablespoon of cornstarch combined with 1/2 cup or so of icing sugar.
+Before you start anything, line your pan with wax paper, and dust it with one tablespoon of cornstarch combined with 1/2 cup or so of icing sugar.
 Set aside.

 Squeeze juice from lemon.

 In your pot, combine the sugar, lemon and 2 cups water, stir around.
-Turn on the heat and stir till sugar is dissolved, do not boil or allow it to get too hot.
+Turn on the heat and stir untl sugar is dissolved, do not boil or allow it to get too hot.

 Measure the cornstarch and whisk in the 100 ml of water, stir into the sugar water quickly.
 Sprinkle in the gelatine and break any lumps and stir quickly with whisk or spoon.
 Bring to a boil cooking on medium heat, on my glass stove top I use 4 and 5 for my gas very low heat or it will burn.